 As a result of the large body of new research using cord blood stem cells, the list of FDA-approved therapies using cord blood and cord tissue stem cells continues to grow.
 Saving your baby’s cord blood guarantees that you’ll have those genetically unique cells available to your family.

 Additionally, some private cord blood banks like MiracleCord also have the ability to process and store cord tissue stem cells.
 Continuing research on the unique cells found in cord tissue offer considerable promise in treating an even wider range of diseases than cord blood alone.

 Private cord blood banks save the cord blood and cord tissue so it is readily available to your family when needed, and this ensures the best biological match for a successful transplant.

-Public banks store unrelated cord blood units that are donated.
-The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and made available to research facilities and transplant centers.
+Public cord blood banks store unrelated cord blood units that are donated.
+The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and sometimes made available to research facilities and transplant centers.

-Should your family need stem cells for a life-saving treatment in the future, there is a high probability that your baby's sample will not be available - leaving your family to hope and wait for another donor match, which may never be found.
+Should your family need stem cells for a life-saving treatment in the future, there is a high probability that your baby's cord blood will not be available to you when needed, if it was donated to a public bank - leaving your family to hope and wait for a donor match, which may never be found.

 80% of all cord blood units donated to public banks are discarded or sold to research facilities.